Browse and Purchase Original Paintings

 Copper Love

-Here's what some folks have to say about Copper's work with horses:
+Here's what some top professionals (Linda Tellington-Jones, Kinky Friedman, Suzanne Clothier, and others) have to say about Copper's work:

 Robert Dover riding Romantico in the 1986 Olympic Games